rgrannell1/kea/README.md

 * Arrow adds list-comprehensions; an expressive syntax for creating lists.

+* Arrow is general enough to let you use the same functions for your data reshaping and general purpose programming code.

 ### Arrow is Consistent

 * Functions don't discriminate between different types of vectors; lists, pairlists and typed vectors are all interchangable.

-* Extensive effort was made to make sure that Arrow never throws a cryptic error - arguments are always explicitly checked, and the precise cause of the error is always given.
-Error messages are also coloured for readability.
+* Arrow is very easy to debug, thanks to input validation and automatically summarising bad input.

-* Arrow is interoperable with base R functions.
+* Arrow is completely interoperable with base R functions.

-* Arrow follows careful thought-out naming conventions.
+* Arrow follows careful thought-out naming conventions, to make it a joy to write.

 ### Arrow is Functional